kyung032/translation/README.md

 This repository is associated with the manuscript:

-**"Mitochondrial hormone linking metabolic stress with growth signaling"**
+**"Mitochondrial hormone restores growth signaling under nutrient stress"**
 Submitted to *Cell*, September 2025.

 ## 🔐 Data & Code Access